torresolmx/PhoenixGeoPy/README.md

 ### Now the fun can start

-Clone the project.
-Then in a console that has access to python3, change directories to the location where you cloned this PhoenixGeoPy project.
+In a console that has access to python3, change directories to the location where you cloned this PhoenixGeoPy project.
 You should see this README.md file in that directory.

-Once there, you will need to define this directory as a directory that has libraies that python3 can import.
+If you are running the project from source (intead of installing from pip), once there, you will need to define this directory as a directory that has libraies that python3 can import.
 This will be effective for this session of the console.
 You only need to do this once on that console, while it remains open.

 The following command should define your cloned project as a path where python will look for libraries for a bash console.
 You can easily find a bash-compatible console commonly in Linux or Mac, and in Windows you can use an MSYS2 or Cygwin running bash console.